Moh-najafi/Segmentation-WSI-andU-Net-Manipulation/README.md

 H I 😀

 >This script is provided for **task 1** & **task 2** and **tile and Augmentation Preprocessing**.
->This script is privately provided by Mohamad NAJAFI for the DiaDeep PhD applicant task.
-The task consists of three parts, and all the necessary scripts have been provided to achieve the requested results.

 >
 The description of task is provided as [Segmentation: WSI and U-Net Pipeline Manipulation](https://informationsharing.notion.siteSegmentation-WSI-and-U-Net-Pipeline-Manipulation-82a91afd8c24478f8be89c61bd04ba85).